infusionsoft/keap-sdk/sdks/v2/javascript/docs/AffiliateApi.md

 - **Accept**: application/json

-## removeAffiliateFromProgramUsingPOST
+## removeAffiliateFromProgram

-> removeAffiliateFromProgramUsingPOST(id, affiliateRemoveFromProgramRequest)
+> removeAffiliateFromProgram(id, affiliateRemoveFromProgramRequest)

 Remove an Affiliate from a Commission Program